derpyasianpanda/SharpBot/README.md

 Issue in more detail: It seems that either Cloudflare or Lavalink is doing something wrong that causes the websocket connection to hang in the middle of a "handshake."
-It seems to happen on random voice channels as I could get it working 20% of the time but after troubleshooting is seemed random to me.
+It seems to happen on random voice channels as I could get it working 20% of the time but after troubleshooting it seemed random to me.
 I hope it gets fixed someday

 A C# Discord Bot that does things.
-This is really just a way for me to learn more about C#'s/.NET's development environment and more advanced topics (NuGet/packages, Extensions, TAP Pattern, etc.)
+This is really just a way for me to learn more about C#'s/.NET's development environment and more advanced topics (NuGet/packages, Extensions, TAP Pattern, Dependency Injection, etc.)

 ## Current Plans